V-Sekai/manuals/decisions/20230523-marketing-cycle.md

 ### Step 2: Positioning

-Establish a unique selling proposition that sets the product or service apart from competitors.
+Establish a unique selling proposition (USP) that sets the product or service apart from competitors.
 This will help potential customers understand why they should choose the offering over others in the market.

 ### Step 3: Messaging